IndicoDataSolutions/IntercomBot/README.md

 ```

-Make an interom user for the bot and paste it's user ID into `intercombot/config.py`
+Make an intercom user for the bot and paste it's user ID into `intercombot/config.py` as the `SUGGESTOR_ID`.

 Build base message routing model based on historic data
 ```